 Let's say you find yourself with the following types of debt:

 1) 16% interest credit card debt for $10,000

-3) 2.50% student loan debt for $10,000 over 20 years.
+3) 3% student loan debt for $10,000 over 20 years.

-Using FS-DAIR, you would allocate 100% of every dollar saved beyond your comfortable liquidity level (3 months minimum is my recommendation) until the 16% credit card debt is paid down.
+Using FS DAIR, you would allocate 100% of every dollar saved beyond your comfortable liquidity level (6 months minimum is my recommendation) until the 16% credit card debt is paid off.
 Then you would allocate 90% of your savings towards paying down your P2P loan debt and 10% to invest.

 1) 3% student loan debt of $25,000

-Paying Off Mortgage Debt Example:
+Paying Off Mortgage Debt Example

-1) 5% 30-year fixed mortgage and no other debt
+1) 4% 30-year fixed mortgage and no other debt

 2) $100,000 gross income

 It's good to calculate the real mortgage interest rate after deductions.
 If you are beyond the standard deduction levels and can't figure out the exact deduction value, then a good estimate is to simply take your mortgage interest rate and multiply it by 100% minus your marginal tax rate.